Rose McGowan: Harvey Weinstein sexual abuse allegations

-In October, 2017, The New York Times reported that McGowan received a $100,000 settlement from movie mogul Harvey Weinstein in relation to an alleged sexual assault in 1997.
+In October 2017, The New York Times reported that McGowan received a $100,000 settlement from film mogul Harvey Weinstein in relation to an alleged sexual assault in 1997.
 It was alleged that the encounter had taken place in a hotel room during the Sundance Film Festival.

 On October 10, 2017, McGowan accused actor Ben Affleck of lying for saying he was "angry" over Weinstein's alleged abuse of women, but failing to indicate whether he knew about it, even though she had told him Weinstein had acted inappropriately towards her.
-Via Twitter, she also attacked other men in the movie industry, tweeting, "All of you Hollywood 'A-list' golden boys are LIARS....You all knew."
+Via Twitter, she also attacked other men in the film industry, tweeting, "All of you Hollywood 'A-list' golden boys are LIARS....You all knew."
 She later clarified that she told Affleck, while crying, that she had "just come from Harvey's and he said, 'Goddamn it, I told him to stop doing that.'
 It's not like I'm raging at Ben Affleck.
 I never said to him, 'I was just raped.'
 It's just more to illustrate the point of this continual thing of everybody knowing and everybody being part of it, unwittingly or proactively."

 On October 12, 2017, McGowan alleged that Harvey Weinstein had raped her, and that Amazon Studios dropped her project after she reported it.
 Later the same day, McGowan said that Twitter suspended her account for 12 hours after she repeatedly tweeted about Weinstein's sexual misconduct towards her.
 Twitter explained that McGowan's account had violated its privacy policy because one of her tweets included a private phone number.
 The New York Times reported, "Many Twitter users expressed outrage over Ms. McGowan's account being locked."
 After the tweet was removed, her account was unlocked several hours before the 12-hour ban was set to expire.
 Through his lawyer, David Boies, Weinstein at one point hired the private intelligence agency Black Cube to spy on McGowan and to stop outlets such as The New York Times and The New Yorker from reporting their investigations on Harvey Weinstein.
 On February 7, 2018, Jill Messick, McGowan's manager at the time of the alleged rape in 1997, died by suicide.
 Messick's family blamed Weinstein, the media, the public, and McGowan for her death.

 In 2021, McGowan claimed that Jennifer Siebel Newsom, wife of California governor Gavin Newsom, attempted to bribe her in order to silence her allegations on Weinstein.
 A spokesperson for Siebel Newsom called McGowan's claims a "complete fabrication".

 In December 2021, a federal judge dismissed a racketeering lawsuit McGowan filed against Weinstein, lawyers David Boies and Lisa Bloom, and Black Cube in October 2019 after she failed to file documents by a December deadline, which occurred after she dismissed her attorneys in November 2021 and began representing herself in the suit.